 Okay, so now let’s talk about Arizona.
 So Arizona state senate senator, Steve Yarbrough, a Republican, sponsored Senate Bill 1062.
 It’s hailed as a property rights bill, and it’s aimed at ensuring that business owners and social service providers will have the right to discriminate based on “religious freedom.”
 So I wanted to get a local, kind of feet on the ground perspective, there from Arizona.
 So here’s EJ Montini from the Arizona Republic:

-“Since you would allow them to refuse service to people who may be gay, may be a certain religious affiliations.
+“Since you would allow them to refuse service to people who may be gay, maybe a certain religious affiliation.
 We don’t know, [there] could be a lot of exposure in this particular bill.
 Only because they have a religious belief.
 It’s a solution in search of a problem.
 We really have no issue about this in Arizona.
 This is extremists in the legislature, essentially appeasing zealots in the community.
 It’s really a shame.
 And it is a most ungodly way to view religious belief.”